-The Company's ability to commence operations is contingent upon obtaining adequate financial resources through the Proposed Public Offering of 15,000,000 units (the "Units" and, with respect to the shares of Class A common stock included in the Units being offered, the "Public Shares") at \$10.00 per Unit (or 17,250,000 Units if the underwriters' over-allotment option is exercised in full), which is discussed in Note 3, and the sale of 500,000 units (or 545,000 units if the underwriters' over-allotment option is exercised in full) (each, a "Placement Unit" and collectively, the "Placement Units") at a price of \$10.00 per Placement Unit in a private placement to SRC-NI Holdings, LLC, a Delaware limited liability company (the "Sponsor"), that will close simultaneously with the Proposed Public Offering.
+The Company's ability to commence operations is contingent upon obtaining adequate financial resources through the Proposed Public Offering of 15,000,000 units (the "Units" and, with respect to the shares of Class A common stock included in the Units being offered, the "Public Shares") at \$10.00 per Unit (or 17,250,000 Units if the underwriters' over-allotment option is exercised in full), which is discussed in Note 3, and the sale of 500,000 units (or 545,000 units if the underwriters' over-allotment option is exercised in full) (each, a "Placement Unit" and collectively, the "Placement Units") at a price of \$10.00 per Placement Unit in a private placement to SRC-NI Holdings, LLC, a Delaware limited liability company (the "Sponsor"), and Cantor Fitzgerald & Co. ("Cantor"), the representative of the underwriters for the Proposed Public Offering, that will close simultaneously with the Proposed Public Offering.